Skip to main content

 See paid too little/back payment

-What do we use the information for
+What we use the information for

-NAV uses the information for control purposes.
+NAV uses the information for audits.

 Applicable regulations